More Guitar Pedals

 However, distortion is kind of a confusing term.
 The clinical definition of it is: “the effect of clipping an instrument’s sound, resulting in extra sustain as well as harmonic and inharmonic overtones.”
 Though this describes distortion as a process, and not as an effect.

 When we talk about distortion as an effect, we’re talking about a dramatic overdrive (which is a term we’ll define later in the article).
 For now, think of overdrive as being more for blues guitarists and distortion as being for rock and metal.
-If you want to play rock, you want something that’s marketed as a distortion pedal.
+If you want to play rock, you want something that’s marketed as the best distortion pedal.
 Not an overdrive, or a fuzz.

 Suggested Pedal to Try: Boss DS-1

-The Boss DS-1, while only $50, is a piece of equipment that’s been used by a ton of famous guitarists.
+The Boss DS-1, while only $50, is a piece of live music equipment that’s been used by a ton of famous guitarists.
 Notable users include: Kurt Cobain, Joe Satriani, Steve Vai, Glenn Frey, and Josh Klinghoffer.
 It’s earned the best value spot in this section by being a sub-$100 pedal that professional musicians actually use.

 When looking at the pedal without the bias associated with its pedigree, it’s actually a surprisingly versatile piece of equipment.
 It produces a very thick and harmonically rich distortion, and when the distortion is dialed in to more moderate levels it can even conjure up a pretty convincing overdrive effect.